-The first step for students interested in applying for financial aid is to complete and submit the Free Application for Federal Student Aid ("FAFSA") at https://studentaid.ed.gov/sa/fafsa.
+The first step for students interested in applying for financial aid is to complete and submit the Free Application for Federal Student Aid ("FAFSA") at https://studentaid.gov/fafsa-app/ROLES.
 This is only required if you are interested in Federal Student Loans or participating in the Federal Work Study program.

-Additional information about the FAFSA is available here.
+Click for additional information about FAFSA.